1: Prenominals

 B: はい、そうです。 Yes, that's right.

 In other words, functions to keep the same topic while introduces new information.
 Compare the following conversations.
 New information is in red.
-Known information is underlined.
+Known information is in boldface.

 いちばん せがたかい